-We aim to achieved one to one care in labour, however once your baby is born and you are transferred to the postnatal ward the ratio changes to one midwife to eight mothers.
+We aim to achieve one-to-one care in labour. however once your baby is born and you are transferred to the postnatal ward the ratio changes to one midwife to a minimum of eight mothers.

-If your baby was born with forceps, ventouse or caesarean section, a doctor will see you at least once before you go home.
+If your baby was born with forceps, ventouse or Caesarean section, a doctor will see you at least once before you go home.
 If you had a normal birth, you will not usually see a doctor unless you have a medical problem.